 The Children's Museum of Portland is a unique and innovative museum that allows kids to learn about various things in a more practical manner.
 In the garage of the museum lies recycled material in plenty where kids can explore their skills by creating something productive out of that stuff.
 The museum is also home to a constructive room, a pottery room, a water room and a more.
 The interactive exhibits of this museum are enough to engage even a 2 year old.
 If you happen to visit Portland with your kids, this is one place you can treat them to.

-Portland Children's Museum Information
+Portland Children's Museum Travel Tips

 - Please visit the official website for ticket price details.